 Tesla’s “Services and Other” Revenue (Quarterly)

-From the chart, Tesla’s “Services and Other” revenue has grown significantly, increasing by more than 1000% in the last 5 years.
+On a quarterly basis, Tesla’s “Services and Other” revenue has grown significantly over the years.

 Tesla’s “Services and Other” Revenue (TTM)